mpoehlmann/velazquez_lab/docs/ecsa.md

 The second column is the current (I) in mA.
 The third column is the cycle number.
 The first row is ignored as it contains header information.

+# Overview
+The potentials and currents for the selected cycle are plotted for all scan rates.